 Fareness is a flight search site that lets you search from a broad departure range with variable return dates.

 Round The World Airfares

-Online travel agents struggle when it comes to booking round the world tickets, so quotes from traditional travel agents are still a competitive way of booking RTW flights.
+Online travel agents haven’t mastered the art of round the world ticketing, so quotes from traditional travel agents are still a competitive way of booking RTW flights.

 BootsnAll is the best Round The World airfare booker I have used in test bookings.
 It’s a real booking site that returns real quotes, as opposed to some RTW booking sites that send you a quote via email.

 The fare comparison sites are getting better at working out round the world tickets, and Kiwi Nomad is one of the most innovative multi-city RTW travel.

 Kiwi Nomad finds the cheapest possible route for your selected cities in a multi-destination trip.
 It works by shuffling destination order and the dates of destinations to help find the cheapest possible route.
 It goes without saying that a high degree of flexibility is required to make such a trip.
 If you haven’t made your plan yet then this is a fun way to generate an itinerary.

 Flightfox is a crowd sourced travel agent where you start a competition and flight experts will compete to find the lowest airfare.
 The winner receives part of your booking fee thus they have an incentive to find the cheapest flight.
 Flightfox is best when searching for non-direct flights that require human thought into routing, such as considering alternative airports and low cost airlines.
 It is also helpful for those with unusual luggage or travel needs.

 Flystein is a human-powered flight search site.
 They will build a trip for you, and if they don’t beat your price you don’t pay the fee.

 I subscribe to the low cost airlines of where I am based.
 For example I’m currently based in Vietnam so I subscribe to Vietjet Air, AirAsia, and Jetstar Pacific.